 Kinsey Institute for Research on Sex, Gender and Reproduction

 The Kinsey Institute at Indiana University works towards advancing sexual health and knowledge worldwide.
 For over 60 years, the institute has been a trusted source for investigating and informing the world about critical issues in sex, gender and reproduction.

 Society for Reproduction and Fertility

 The Society for Reproduction and Fertility (SRF) was established to promote research in reproduction and to disseminate information to the public at large.
 The Society was formed in July 2001 through amalgamation of the Society for the Study of Fertility (SSF) and the Journals of Reproduction and Fertility Ltd (JRF).
-The SRF carries forward the long standing heritage of the SSF/JRF in being one of the principal scientific societies specialising in reproductive biology, both within the UK and internationally.
+The SRF carries forward the long-standing heritage of the SSF/JRF in being one of the principal scientific societies specializing in reproductive biology, both within the UK and internationally.